isabelc/Organized-Docs/readme.txt

 * New - Added up/down arrows to toggle headings, if toggle is enabled.
 * New - Split settings page into tabs for less clutter.
 * New - The "hide" option has been removed from the "List Each Single Title?" option for the "Top Level Category Pages" and for the Table of Contents widget.
 If you had either of those settings set to "hide," they have been now updated to "toggle".
+* New - 2 template files have been changed: `taxonomy.php` and `single.php`.
+If you're using custom template files for Docs, you should update these to match the new ones.
+* New - Removed action hook from the single.php template file: `organized_docs_single_after_nav`
+* New - Changed widget name to Docs Table of Contents.
+* New - Removed the "Publisher" item property since TechArticle structured data schema doesn't require it.
+* New - Show orphan docs on archives and Table of Contens even if it's not assigned to child category (subheading) but is assigned directly to the parent category.
 * New - Added support for subheadings links only for pages that have only 1 post for their top-level Docs category.
 * Fix - Show "Setting Saved" message on the settings page when settings are updated.
 * Tweak - Change #od-author to .od-author in the structured data meta tag so as not to create an extra microdata property id.